gradle/gradle/design-docs/features/build-platform/README.md

 ### Test cases

-- The plugin can be resolve with the appropriate name or type.
+- The plugin can be resolved with the appropriate name or type.
 - Applying the plugin exposes an extension with the appropriate name.
-- The extension can be use to configure the build platform meta-data.
+- The extension can be used to configure the build platform meta-data.
 - The meta-data generation task can be executed and behaves as expected.
     - Implements UP-TO-DATE checks.
     - Produces the output file in JSON format.
-    - Derived base information from project properties.
+    - Correctly derives base information from project properties.
     - Translates DSL values into task inputs.
     - The output file is valid JSON.
     - All relevant information is reflected in the generated JSON file.